New South Wales E17 class locomotive

-The E.17 class is a class of patent long boiler steam locomotive built by the Robert Stephenson & Company for the New South Wales Government Railways of Australia.
+The E.17 class is a class of patent long boiler steam locomotive built by the Robert Stephenson and Company for the New South Wales Government Railways of Australia.

 History

 In the 1860s, rail construction in New South Wales was intensifying, with the Main South and Main West mainlines being extended to Goulburn and Bathurst respectively.
 Grades along this route were up to 1 in 30 (3.3%) steep.
 As a result, it was obvious that a heavy goods engine would be needed to carry cargo along these lines.
 These locomotives were based on Stephenson's patent long boiler engines of 1843 for the York & North Midland Railway.
 The first order, for six locomotives, was built by Robert Stephenson & Company, and these engines would be placed in service in 1865–7 on the Main South and Main West lines for goods workings.
 These locomotives quickly showed themselves to be useful, and as a result new orders were placed.
 Some of these were built by Vale & Lacy in Sydney, and other local firms.
 By July 1879, 23 of these engines were roaming the state's mainlines, seven for the then-isolated section of line near Newcastle.